thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Hosting & Deployment
 * **AWS Chalice:** a Python serverless framework for deploying Python applications
+* **Blue Host:** a web hosting provider that offers domain, business emails, website hosting, and WordPress integration services
+* **Porkbun:** a domain registrar and web services provider known for affordable domain registration, hosting, and DNS management
+* **GoDaddy:** a domain registrar and web hosting company that provides website, email, and online business services

 ## Desktop
 * **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#